 Conference rooms of multinational organizations may already have the requisite technology to support simultaneous relay interpreting.
 Otherwise, language service companies with expertise in conference interpreting can provide audio engineers to set up and monitor the necessary audio equipment.

-Conference attendees are usually unaware that they’re listening to an interpretation delivered via relay.
+When professional services are enlisted, conference attendees are rarely aware that they’re listening to an interpretation delivered via relay.